• Skip to primary navigation

 Growing Peppers in Cold Climate

 We love to grow peppers.
 There are so many delicious recipes that call for peppers.
-Peppers are also on the dirty dozen list and expensive to buy organic.
+Peppers are also on the dirty dozen list and are expensive to buy organic.
 It makes sense to grow our own.
+In this article, we share what we have learned about growing peppers in a cold climate.

 Choose an early pepper variety